This page focuses on the 18 bit Navy computers which were eventually replaced by 16 bit computers in the 80's.

 From Ron Q. Smith Subject: UNIVAC 1218 in Australia - A UNIVAC 1218 was used at the Honeysuckle Creek tracking station.

 The CP-848 became the base computer for TARTAR, TALOS, and TERRIER missile launching from ship installations.

+The government nomenclature for those systems was MK-152.
 These units required a motor generator for power. [lab]

 1219B Characteristics - project start July 1967: